-Community Banking to help make Catalonia’s economy sustainable
+A fincom to make economy sustainable

-We, as a new bank, also want to contribute.
-We want to promote a sustainable economy based on the real and specific needs of each person living in the community who has their personal circumstances.
-Therefore, we also want to create social sustainability.
-Many companies start from a sustainable economy without thinking about their customers, but it is important to incorporate the people’s side, the social side, to complete the concept of sustainable economy, which is social, economic, and environmental.
+At 11Onze we want to promote a sustainable economy based on the real and specific needs of each person living in the community.
+That is why 11Onze can help create social sustainability.
+Many companies start from a sustainable economy without thinking about the customers, but it is important to incorporate the social side of the community to complete the concept of a sustainable economy.

 Our customers are at the centre of the whole proposition and therefore what we offer them needs to help them financially, to make better choices, in short, to improve financially and economically.
 Thus, we aim to help our customers to make more sustainable choices and to show how the economy of abundance allows everyone to participate, based on responsibility.
 We do this with transparency and simplicity.
 In the end, sustainability must make sense from economic efficiency, from individual and collective responsibility and from the awareness that natural resources must be protected and valued.